 Cases over time

-Here's a look at how the outbreak has unfolded in B.C. since the very first case was announced on Jan.
-28. As you can see, it took several weeks before the province had more than a few sporadic, travel-based cases, but quickly accelerated at the beginning of March.
+Here's a look at how the outbreak has unfolded in B.C. since the first case was announced on Jan.
+28, 2020.
+As you can see, the pandemic has unfolded in several phases:

 Cases by region

-The province has been releasing cases by health region, and B.C. has five of them:
+The province releases cases by health region on a daily basis.
+B.C. has five health regions:

-- Northern Health (generally anything in B.C. north of Quesnel).
+- Northern Health (generally anything in B.C. from Quesnel north)

 "We're now at the place where it's irrelevant what community you're in.
-The risk of this virus is everywhere in British Columbia, everywhere in Canada," said B.C.'s provincial health officer Dr. Bonnie Henry.
+The risk of this virus is everywhere in British Columbia, everywhere in Canada," said Provincial Health Officer Dr. Bonnie Henry.

 Cases by age